Experiential Learning

 Full-time study: Students participating in semester or academic year study abroad must enroll in the equivalent of at least 12 credit hours each semester in order to maintain full-time student status for the semester abroad.

-Transferring credit back to CWRU: Upon presentation of an official transcript from the study abroad program, transfer credit will be awarded for courses completed with a grade of C or better and determined to be equivalent or comparable to those offered by the appropriate academic department at CWRU.
+Transferring credit back to CWRU: Upon presentation of an official transcript from the study abroad program, transfer credit will be awarded for courses completed with an evaluative letter grade of C or higher, provided the student has secured accurate course articulations from the appropriate academic representative at CWRU and followed the guidance given them by the Office of Education Abroad in accordance with existing CWRU transfer credit policies.

 Foreign language study: Case Western Reserve does not require students to complete any foreign language prerequisites before studying abroad, though students wishing to study in a country where the native language is not English are advised to develop their language skills to the extent possible.
 Students studying for at least a semester in a single location where English is not an official language must take a course that advances their skills in a language of the host country during each semester of study abroad, provided such courses are available.
 This may be a course of language instruction or a course taught in a language of the host country.
 Students participating in study abroad experiences that are comparative in nature and visit several sites within the same semester are not required to include language study in their academic programs.

-Tuition: Students participating in semester or academic year study abroad pay the normal CWRU tuition to Case Western Reserve University and maintain their student status at CWRU during the period of study abroad.
-Case Western Reserve University will, in turn, pay the tuition costs for the student's program abroad.
+Tuition: Students participating in semester or academic year study abroad pay CWRU tuition to Case Western Reserve University and maintain full-time student status at CWRU during the period of study abroad.
+Case Western Reserve University will, in turn, pay the tuition costs for the student's approved study abroad program.
 Students are responsible for paying all non-tuition costs associated with study abroad to the study abroad program directly (i.e. housing, student fees, excursions, travel costs, etc.).
 Students retain all of their financial aid while studying abroad.

 Additional study abroad information is available from the Office of Education Abroad.

-Case Western Reserve University offers a robust portfolio of short-term study abroad options that allow students to travel as a group with a member of the Case Western Reserve University faculty.
-These programs are often one to three weeks in duration and are offered over spring break, winter break, and during the summer.
+Case Western Reserve University offers a robust portfolio of faculty-led courses that include a short-term study abroad.
+These three-credit hour CWRU classes travel as a group with CWRU faculty and students.
+Short-term, faculty-led programs are often one to three weeks in duration and travel abroad over spring break, winter break, and during the summer.
 Program offerings vary each year.
-All Case Western Reserve University students in good academic and disciplinary standing are eligible to participate in short-term study abroad programs.
+All Case Western Reserve University students in good academic and disciplinary standing are eligible to participate in short-term, faculty-led study abroad.

 Summer Programs